Chris Rado

 Christian Rado (born July 30, 1975, in Reading, Pennsylvania) is a professional racing driver from the United States.

-He is chiefly notable for his participation in import drag racing, previously piloting a factory backed Scion tC in the Pro FWD category in the NHRA Sports Compact series for his own team, WORLD Racing in addition to other series such as the NOPI Drag Racing Series and Battle of the Imports.
+Rado is chiefly notable for his participation in import drag racing, previously piloting a factory backed Scion tC in the Pro FWD category in the NHRA Sports Compact series for his own team, WORLD Racing in addition to other series such as the NOPI Drag Racing Series and Battle of the Imports.
 In addition to this, Rado also participates in time attack events in a tC particularly in Global Time Attack (GTA) time attack and Super Street Super Lap Battles.
 His business ventures includes his cannabis company, Vaporous Technology, which he pioneered to provide black label hardware to major brands in the industry.

 Beside his factory sponsor, Rado's sponsors include WORLD electronics, Lincoln Technical Institute, Descendant Racing, EA Sports, Alpinestars, HRE Performance Wheels, Brian Crower (BC), STACK, ScionLife.com, Deatschwerks Injectors, Golden Eagle Mfg., Isha Foundation, JE Pistons, Turbonetics, Spearco Intercoolers, Need for Speed (video game), Mishimoto Automotive, Brembo, Penske Racing Shocks and Continental Tire.